 Before we continue we have to identify each invoice with an invoice number.
 This, usually in databases, is set as an autoincrement number or a special number generated by some program.
 Since we don’t have that ability in Google Form and it doesn’t have an option for that, we can solve this with a formula in Sheets.

 First, we need to create an empty column to insert this formula.
-What I recommend doing is to insert one column in front of all the other columns, so instead of the responses to start with “Timestamp”, it will start with the invoice number.
-To do that just right click on the column heading on the first column and select “Insert 1 left”.
+What I recommend doing is to insert one column in front of all the other columns, so instead of the responses starting with “Timestamp”, it will start with the invoice number.
+To do that just right-click on the column heading on the first column and select “Insert 1 left”.

 Now, add the name “Invoice #” for the first column and in the cell (A2) insert the formula to get the invoice number.

 I’m not going to go into detail on how this formula works but in short, it checks a column if it contains a value.
 Red more here: Add Auto Number to Google Form Response Sheet.

 This formula will return a number of the row if it finds value in the same row in column B. If you are ok only with a number, then add ARRAYFORMULA function for this formula and with every new input, it will generate a number.

 What I did is I used this number and construct a more complex expression.
 Here is my formula:

 =ARRAYFORMULA (VALUE ("32" & text (ROW (A$1:INDEX (B:B,COUNTA (B:B)-1)),"000")))

 With this formula, instead of getting value “1” I will get value “32001”.
 You can include letters “AB” instead of the number “32” and the formula will generate value like “AB001”, but you have to remove the VALUE function from the formula.